Protecting Your Legacy

 Business Succession Planning Lawyers In Minneapolis

 A business succession plan is critical to your company.
 Having a solid plan in place will eliminate uncertainty and minimize unintended consequences.
 A good succession plan will not only protect you and your family, but it will help keep your business strong and protect your employees.
-Our experience with estate and tax planning, organizational structure, executive compensation, and mergers and acquisitions allow us to work with you to reach a solution that makes the most sense for your unique business.
+Our experience with estate and tax planning, organizational structure, executive compensation, and mergers and acquisitions allows us to work with you to reach a solution that makes the most sense for your unique business.

 Planning for the transition of a medical practice requires special considerations.
 It is important to plan ahead, not only for your family, but for your practice and your patients.
 Having your personal estate plan in place, plus a succession plan for the sale or transfer of your medical practice, will ensure that the people you care about the most are taken care of should something happen to you.
 We’ve worked with numerous medical and dental professionals buying and selling practices, we understand the unique considerations that come with that transition.